jrremlinger/LC_ToxicOmega_Tools/README.md

 Example: "give 17 1 420 #3" will spawn one Airhorn worth $420 on the player who's ID is 3.

 ---
-### **Eout/Enemyout/Enemiesout (Page Number)**
+### **En/Enemy/Enemies (Page Number)**

-Displays a page of the outside enemies list.
+Displays a page of the enemies list.
 Includes enemy names and ID numbers.
-Currently in the game there is only one page of outside enemies.

 Arguments:
-* Page Number: Specific page of the outside enemies list to view.
+* Page Number: Specific page of the enemies list to view.
 Will default to the last page viewed.

-Example: "eout" displays page one of the outside enemies list
+Example: "en 2" displays page two of the enemies list

 ---
-### **Ein/Enemyin/Enemiesin (Page Number)**

-Displays a page of the inside enemies list.
-Includes enemy names and ID numbers.
-Currently in the game there is only one page of inside enemies.

-Arguments:
-* Page Number: Specific page of the inside enemies list to view.
-Will default to the last page viewed.

-Example: "ein" displays page one of the inside enemies list

----
-### **Sout/Spawnout (Enemy ID) Optional: (Amount) (Target)**
+### **Sp/Spawn (Enemy ID) Optional: (Amount) (Target)**

-Spawns an outside enemy based on given ID number.
+Spawns an enemy based on given ID number.
 Able to specify how many enemies, and where they spawn.
-Make sure you use the ID from the **outside** enemies list!

 Arguments:
 * Enemy ID: Numerical ID of enemy you want to spawn.
 In the future names may be supported.
 * Amount (Default: 1): How many copies of the enemy should be spawned.
 * Target (Default: Natural): Player target, also supports natural spawning with "$" and waypoints with @(int).

-Example: "sout 0 1" will spawn one enemy of ID zero naturally outside.
-Different moons assign different enemy ID's so make sure you check "eout" to find the ID of the enemy you want to spawn.
+Example: "sp 0 1" will spawn one enemy of ID zero naturally.
+Different moons assign different enemy ID's so make sure you check the "enemy" command to find the ID of the enemy you want to spawn.

----
-### **Sin/Spawnin (Enemy ID) Optional: (Amount) (Target)**

-Spawns an inside enemy based on given ID number.
-Able to specify how many enemies, and where they spawn.
-Make sure you use the ID from the **inside** enemies list!

-Arguments:
-* Enemy ID: Numerical ID of enemy you want to spawn.
-In the future names may be supported.
-* Amount (Default: 1): How many copies of the enemy should be spawned.
-* Target (Default: Natural): Player target, also supports natural spawning with "$" and waypoints with @(int).

-Example: "sin 0 1 Bob" will spawn one enemy of ID zero on a player who's name starts with (or is) Bob.
-Different moons assign different enemy ID's so make sure you check "ein" to find the ID of the enemy you want to spawn.

 ---
 ### **TP/Tele/Teleport Optional: (Target A) (Target B)**